monkeydluffy7/blackpearl-bbcode-bot/README.md

 ### Requirements

 Install the following dependencies in the listed order.
-Ensure shaka-packager is added to the environment path.
+Ensure Everything is added to the environment path.

 1. [python], 3.6.0 or newer
 2. [rclone], rclone.exe and rclone.config in same path or needed to be added in environment path